 Embed from Getty Images

-Alike her art, Bourgeois’ personal style during her later years embraced a sensational volume that was balanced with restrictive shapes and silhouettes.
-Bourgeois preferred a low-key persona and rarely sought attention.
-When posing for a photograph for Robert Mapplethorpe, the artist decided to distract from herself with an oversized black fur coat and famously, her art piece, Fillette.
-In 2009, the artist was captured by photographer Alex Van Gelder wearing an oversized fur coat with a tight, form fitting beanie and plain black smock.
+Like her art, Bourgeois’ personal style during her later years embraced a balance between volume with restrictive shapes and silhouettes.
+When posing for a photograph for Robert Mapplethorpe, the artist wore an oversized black fur coat, a parted ponytail, and famously, her art piece Fillette.
+In 2009, the artist was captured by photographer Alex Van Gelder wearing an oversized fur coat with a tight, form-fitting beanie and plain black smock.

 The Stylish Impact of Louise Bourgeois

 Bourgeois’ textile work has influenced more than just the fine art world.
 Womenswear fashion designer Simone Rocha sourced the artist’s 1978 performance piece for her Autumn/Winter 2015 show.
-Rocha took direct reference from Bourgeois’ restraint yet elaborate costumes, by way of having models walk down the runway in distorted female figure silhouettes, three-dimensional additions, and even a phallus or two.
-Alike Bourgeois’ own fashion sense, Rocha’s collection paired eye-catching touches with restrictive long sleeves, high necks, one-armed capes, and models’ hair was wrapped around their necks.
+Rocha took direct reference from Bourgeois’ A Banquet/A Fashion, Show of Body Parts costumes by having the models walk down the runway in distorted silhouettes with three-dimensional accents.
+Alike Bourgeois’ own fashion sense, Rocha’s collection paired ornate touches with restrictive long sleeves, high necks, one-armed capes, and hair wrapped around the models’ necks.

-Rocha also evoked Bourgeois’ eye for tapestry and harmonious sewing.
-The heavy, thick hand of Rocha’s textiles constricted movement and wrapped around the body, all while displaying ornate visual patterns.
+Rocha also channeled Bourgeois’ eye for tapestry and harmonious sewing.
+The heavy, thick hand of Rocha’s textiles constricted movement and wrapped around the body, all while displaying decorative patterns.

 For more on the art of Louise Bourgeois, visit a collection of her work here.